Getting Started on iOS

 The CoreLocationProvider provides a ready-to-go wrapper around a CLLocationManager for getting location updates from GNSS.
 It will automatically request permissions for you as part of initialization.

-@StateObject private var locationProvider = CoreLocationProvider(activityType: .otherNavigation)
+@StateObject private var locationProvider = CoreLocationProvider(activityType: .otherNavigation, allowBackgroundLocationUpdates: true)

 SimulatedLocationProvider